stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![svc-values](images/svc-values.png)

-    a) Service is `enabled: true`, which means the service resource will be created on the OpenShift cluster when you tilt up your application.
+    a) Service is `enabled: true`, which means the service resource will be created on the SAAP when you tilt up your application.

     b) `port:` This section defines the port configuration for the service resource.